quangphuoc73/ASP.NET-MVC/README.md

 # Movies MVC
-Movies MVC is a project to learn and create basic database for a web application Moive
+Movies MVC is a project to learn and create basic database for a web application Movie
 ## Installation
 To run this project you need to install a few things:
 - Install Visual studio 2019 Version 16.10